 Furthermore, organisations must figure out how to ensure the highest levels of application performance across those multiple cloud platforms.

-SD-WAN underpins the newest way of optimising network traffic that flows through the cloud and to a provider’s data centre – bypassing the enterprise’s own data centres.
+SD-WAN underpins the newest way of optimising network traffic that flows through the cloud and to a provider's data center – bypassing the enterprise's own data centers.

 "SD-WANs enable traffic to be directed over multiple links so critical cloud services, such as voice or video can be sent over a higher performing network connection and best effort traffic over an alternate,” explains Silver Peak.